dortania/OpenCore-Install-Guide/creating-the-usb.md

 ## Creating the USB

 Creating the USB is simple.
 All you need to do is format it as MacOS Journaled with GUID partition map.
-There is no real size requirement for the USB as OpenCore's entire EFI is less than 5MB.
+There is no real size requirement for the USB as OpenCore's entire EFI will generally be less than 5MB.

 ![Formatting the USB](https://i.imgur.com/5uTJbgI.png)